Physics-informed neural networks for gravity currents reconstruction from limited data: Conclusion

 \section{Conclusion}

 This work is an application of the PINN method for flow reconstruction in the context of gravity currents.
 Based on a numerical experiment on the lock-exchange configuration, we benchmark several reconstruction setups that mimic experimental measurement techniques such like PIV, LIF and LAT.
 The accuracy of the flow reconstruction highly depends on the nature and the size of the dataset used for the PINN training.
 When volumetric measurements of the density are available (\emph{3D-LIF} case) PINNs can infer the pressure and velocity fields very accurately and up to near wall regions.
 However the experimental cost of a 3D-LIF system is prohibitive and experimentalists more often employ PLIF systems combined with planar PIV measurements for studying gravity currents, which corresponds to the \emph{PLIF-PIV} case in this study.
 According to our results, this experimental setup seems to be not very suitable for PINN flow reconstruction: the accuracy of the inference decreases significantly as one moves away from the observation plane, leading to unrealistic predictions near the side wall.
 Surprisingly, more accurate predictions are obtained by training the PINNs only from spanwise-averaged observations of the density by LAT, which can be integrated in the PINN loss function by employing the trapezoidal rule.
 Easy to implement experimentally, the LAT turns out to be an excellent building block for designing an experimental apparatus augmented with PINNs.
 Towards this direction we consider the \emph{LAT-2PIV} case for which LAT observations and two PIV planes are available, which allows a reconstruction as accurate as in the \emph{3D-LIF} case for a fraction of the experimental cost.
-This reconstruction setup proves to be robust to noisy and gappy data and its experimental implementation is under investigation in our laboratory.
+Our results suggest that PINNs are an efficient and promising tool for flow reconstruction and we think that a new class of PINNs enhanced metrological devices may emerge in the near future.